taming-the-state-in-react/taming-the-state-in-react/manuscript/redux/redux.md

 }
 ~~~~~~~~

-Executing an action is called **dispatch** in Redux.
+Executing an action is called **to dispatch** in Redux.
 You can dispatch an action to alter the state in the Redux store.
 You only dispatch when you want to change the state.
 The dispatch of an action can be triggered in your View layer.
 It could be as simple as a click on a button.

 In addition, the payload in a Redux action is not mandatory.
 You can define actions that have only an action type.
 That subject will be revisited later in the book.

 Once an action is dispatched, it will come by all reducers in Redux.

-### Reducer
+### Reducer(s)

-A reducer is the next part in the chain.
-The View dispatches an action and the action object, with action type and payload, will pass through all reducers.
+A reducer is the next part in the chain of the unidirectional data flow.
+The View dispatches an action and the action object, with action type and optional payload, will pass through all reducers.

 What's a reducer?
 A reducer is a pure function.
-It takes an input and always produces the same output when the input stays the same.
-It has no side-effects.
+It produces always the same output when the input stays the same.
+It has no side-effects thus it is only an input/output operation.
+You might want to revisit all these definitions from functional programming that were explained in a previous chapter.

 A reducer has two inputs: state and action.
-The state is the whole state object from the Redux store.
-The action is the dispatched action with a type and a payload.
-The reducer reduces the previous state and incoming action to a new state.
+The state is always the whole state object from the Redux store.
+The action is the dispatched action with a type and an optional payload.
+The reducer reduces - that explains the naming - the previous state (old state) and incoming action to a new state.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~
 (state, action) => newState
 ~~~~~~~~

 Apart from the functional programming principle that a reducer is a pure function without side-effects, it also embraces immutable data structures.
-It always returns a `newState` object without modifying the incoming `state` object.
+It always returns a `newState` object without mutating the incoming `state` object.
 Thus the following, where the state is a list of todos, is not allowed:

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~